-Monica Haddad has mediated over 800 disputes throughout the State of West Virginia.
+Monica Haddad has mediated over 1,000 legal disputes throughout the State of West Virginia.
 As an experienced mediator and litigator, Monica offers her clients insight into the possible consequences of litigation and the benefits to a mediated settlement.
-Monica is on the list of Approved Mediators for the West Virginia State Bar and is an Approved West Virginia Family Court Mediator.
+Monica is on the list of mediators maintained by the West Virginia State Bar and is also an approved West Virginia family court mediator.

 A Proven Litigator